neurodata/dirtysecrets/README.md

 ## 1 hypothesis testing

-1. frequentist theory is fundamentally flawed
+1. statistical theory is fundamentally flawed (https://plato.stanford.edu/entries/statistics/)
+  1. unresolved problems with classical stats
-2. bayesian theory is fundamentally flawed
+  2. unresolved problems with bayesian stats (http://www.stat.columbia.edu/~gelman/research/published/holes.pdf)
 3. t-test are not what you want
 4. p-values are fine
 5. pre-registration is good